zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ### Calibration
 * set_tune in mag_calibration_worker in mag_calibration.cpp not working
-* Move commander module to apps side to avoid all the changes needed for pthread issues?
+* Try to get commander working on SLPI without all of the pthread hacks
-* Remove the px4_usleeps when the parameter set handshake fixes are implemented
-   * Accelerometer.cpp, Gyroscope.cpp, level_calibration.cpp
-* Fix code problems
-   * Fix pthread issues in commander/worker_thread.
-   * Fix SubscriptionBlocking issues in the calibration routines

 ### Logging
 * Logging to SD card option